neocruiser/neocruiser.github.io/_posts/2018/2018-09-14-mood-tracking.md

 ---
 layout: post
-title: "I've tracked my behavior and mood since 2016, this how it looks like"
+title: "I've tracked my behavior and mood since 2016.
+This how it looks!"
 date: 2018-09-14 22:09:02
 categories: [others, personal]
 tags: [visualization]